 If a concrete slab is uneven, it could be because of settlement or foundation heaving.
-Foundation settlement can be solved by installing foundation piers.
+Foundation settlement can be solved by installing a foundation pier.
 Foundation heaving can be a very complicated problem, and a foundation contractor should inspect the problem in person.

 We fix the foundation problems that cause sinking floors!
 Call us for a free foundation repair quote today!

-We serve Clarence, East Amherst, Buffalo, and many nearby areas in Western New York.
+We serve Niagara Falls, Buffalo, Rochester, and many nearby areas in Western New York.